Lindsey Pulliam: Professional career

 Pulliam was drafted by the Atlanta Dream in the 2021 WNBA draft.
 She was cut on May 9 of that year.

 In August 2021, she signed with Elazığ İl Özel İdarespor of the Turkish Women's Basketball Super League (KBSL) where she averaged 14.7 points, 3.5 rebounds and 1.8 assists in 12 KBSL games.
 In 7 EuroCup games, she averaged 13.9 points, 5.9 rebounds and 2.9 assists.

 Prior to the 2022–2023 season, Pulliam signed with CB Estudiantes of the Spanish top-tier Liga Femenina de Baloncesto.

 In September 2023, Pulliam signed with reigning Úrvalsdeild kvenna champions Valur.

 In December 2023, Pulliam signed with Slávia Banská Bystrica.

+In 2026, Pulliam signed with the UpShot League, a brand new American professional women's basketball league.
+She plays for the Jacksonville Waves.

 National team career

 Pulliam won a silver medal for Team USA at the 2019 Pan American Games.
 During the tournament, she averaged 3.7 and 1.3 rebounds.